nickjfrench/ms-automation-graph-nestjs/README.md

 This repo is to document my learning in developing a backend API that can authenticate with a Azure tenant, and automate the creation and modification of Microsoft Teams channels/teams, SharePoint, and Microsoft Lists (aka SharePoint Lists).

+During this project, I found the online material for NestJS with Microsoft OAuth2.0 Flow to be quite confusing.
 If you'd like to see how I did it, scroll to the How I Did It section of this Readme.

+**Disclaimer**: I'm no expert or authority on these technologies, what I've done is just what I've learnt along the way and is definitely not production-safe.
+All I hope is that it gets you off the ground.

 ### ⭐ Goals